Perspective | Why did a white hoops recruit end up at an HBCU? Because he’s ‘perfect for Howard.’

 Blakeney set it up.
-When the Cornerstone team arrived, Blakeney greeted Barksdale.
+When the team arrived from San Antonio, Blakeney greeted Barksdale.

-Barksdale told Blakeney about Jordan Wood, an excellent student who was being recruited by Division I colleges after flying under the scouting radar until transferring to play his senior season at Cornerstone, which plays a national schedule.
+Barksdale told Blakeney about Jordan Wood, an excellent student who was being pursued by Division I schools after flying under the recruiting radar until he transferred to play his senior season at Cornerstone, which plays a national schedule.
 Blakeney and his staff went to see Wood play the next day and came back convinced he could be a major part of their rebuilding program.

 “He was perfect for us in every way,” Blakeney said.
 “He was a 6-8 stretch four who could play the three spot or even the two.
-He could really shoot and he could really pass.
-Plus, he was a great student [1,340 SATs 4.4 GPA with AP classes counted], perfect for Howard academically.”
+He could really shoot, and he could really pass.
+Plus, he was a great student [with a score of 1340 on the SAT and a 4.4 grade-point average with Advanced Placement classes counted], perfect for Howard academically.”

 As impressed as Blakeney was with Wood’s shooting, a whipped left-handed pass put him over the top.

-“He told me when I made that pass, he got really excited,” Wood said, speaking from his home in San Antonio on Thursday night.
+“He told me when I made that pass, he got really excited,” Wood said from his home in San Antonio.
 “That’s when he knew he wanted me to come play for him.”

-There was one potential catch: Howard, known as the Harvard of the historically black colleges and universities, has a white student population of about two percent.
+There was one potential catch: Howard, known as the Harvard of the historically black colleges and universities, has a white student population of about 2 percent.

 “I wondered if he would actually pull the trigger on coming to an HBCU,” Blakeney said.
 “He had other offers from very good academic schools.”

-Blakeney didn’t realize then that that wasn’t important to Wood.
+At the time, Blakeney didn’t realize that wasn’t important to Wood.

 “My parents spent a lot of time overseas when they were young,” he said.
 “My dad lived in Panama for a while, and my mom traveled all over when she was young.
-So, they were used to being in places where they were a minority.
+So they were used to being in places where they were a minority.

 “Plus, I figured wherever I went, most of the guys on my basketball team would be African Americans.
 You’re a basketball player; who do you hang out with most?
 Your teammates.
-So, I honestly didn’t think the experience at Howard would be all that different from any other school I might pick.

-“And, I really liked the campus when I toured it, and I really liked Washington.
+So I honestly didn’t think the experience at Howard would be all that different from any other school I might pick.
+And I really liked the campus when I toured it, and I really liked Washington.
 It made a lot of sense to me.”

-Committed!
-Thank you to everyone who’s helped me up to this point. @TexasHoopsGASO @T_Littlefield10 @AlamoCityHoops1 pic.twitter.com/8xQdcYSQmL— jordan wood (@jordanbw34) April 15, 2020

-Ivy League schools such as Cornell and Columbia offered scholarships during the season.
+Ivy League schools Cornell and Columbia offered Wood scholarships during the season.
 A lot of mid-majors and high mid-majors also recruited him, hoping he might be a late signee.

 “He’s at least a mid-major player,” Iona assistant coach Tom Abatemarco said.
 “Maybe better than that.”

 Abatemarco was Rick Pitino’s first hire at Iona after he took the job last month.
-Normally, he would have hit the road immediately to recruit high school seniors who hadn’t signed letters-of-intent.
-Instead, because of the novel coronavirus shutdown, he got on the phone, asking anyone and everyone he knew to recommend available players.
+Normally, Abatemarco would have hit the road immediately to recruit high school seniors who hadn’t signed letters-of-intent.
+Instead, because of the novel coronavirus pandemic, he got on the phone, asking anyone and everyone he knew to recommend available players.

-A friend in Texas, who runs a recruiting service, sent him tape of Wood.
+A friend in Texas who runs a recruiting service sent him video of Wood.
 “I liked him right away,” Abatemarco said.
-“I knew Coach [Pitino] would like him too because he could shoot.
-So, I sent him the tape.”
+“I knew [Pitino] would like him, too, because he could shoot.
+So I sent him the tape.”

-Ten days later, Wood’s phone rang: Pitino was offering him a scholarship.
+Ten days later, Wood’s phone rang: Pitino was offering a scholarship.
 There was one catch: Pitino said he needed an answer in the next nine hours.

 Wood knew all about Pitino.

-“I knew about the championship being stripped” at Louisville, he said.
+“I knew about the championship being stripped [at Louisville],” he said.
 “I also knew if I wanted to play overseas someday or even have a shot at the NBA, he’d probably be a great coach for me.
 It would be taking the good with the bad.”

 Wood called Blakeney about an hour before Pitino’s deadline to ask him what he thought.